 However, Mikula makes it clear that even early-stage fintechs can’t fully divest themselves of compliance responsibilities.

 “I wouldn't describe it even as being able to fully outsource compliance,” Mikula added.
 “Because it still requires interfacing.
 Somebody at the fintech [will need to be] interfacing with counterparts at the BaaS platform or at the partner bank.”

 Parikh agrees.
 Outsourcing compliance, while attractive in the short term, isn’t feasible and isn’t sustainable in the long term.

 “The reality of this space is that it's so regulated, partly because you're dealing with people's money and people's data,” Parikh said.
 “These two areas are so highly protected and regulated that this idea of, ‘I don't want to deal with it,’ or ‘I want somebody else to do it for me’ is not a sustainable model in the long run because regulatory compliance is inextricable to the core of a fintech’s business.”

-Join our conversation about the increasing scrutiny around BaaS regulation and how it may impact fintech innovation in the future in our upcoming webinar.
-Register here.
+Watch our on-demand webinar about the increasing scrutiny around BaaS and fintech regulation and how it may impact fintech innovation in the future.

 The Treasury Prime Baas compliance model

 Treasury Prime’s BaaS model takes a diametrically different approach to compliance.
 Instead of directly handling compliance for partner fintechs, Treasury Prime instead provides the tools, resources, and guidance to equip fintechs to manage compliance internally.
 Treasury Prime also facilitates and encourages direct relationships between fintechs and banks to holistically address compliance.